coffeecore/Sonic-Pi-Music-sequencer/README.md

  - `sample`
  - `external_sample`

-`instruName` : Name of synth or sample to use for this channel
+`instruName` : Name of synth, sample or path to sample to use for this channel

 | Feature |   OSC URI     | Parameters  |
 | --------------    | ---------------- | ---------------------- |